Achievements

 We are a small team of scientists and engineers focused on supporting the NMR/MRI researcher with custom probe development expertise and the best solids NMR and MRI-RF products in the industry.
 For over 30 years we have been the major force in the advance of solids probe technology, with dozens of ‘firsts’ in CP/MAS, including multi-nuclear, narrow-bore, triple-resonance, 500 MHz, SAS, 750°C, 26 kHz, 15 Kelvin, and 600 MHz.
 Many of these products include air-bearing-supported micro-turbine-driven all-ceramic sample spinners capable of achieving supersonic surface speeds.

-We were also the first to deliver actively shielded MR microscopy gradient probes, and we now have multi-nuclear rf volume coils that out-perform the birdcage.
+We were also the first to deliver actively shielded MR microscopy gradient probes, and we now have dual frequency rf volume coils that out-perform the birdcage.

 achieve-2-image004_017